jina-ai/jina/docs/fundamentals/flow/add-exec-to-flow.md

 ````

 ### Executor discovery
-By default, the Flow will attempt to retrieve the Executors' source files and yaml config files from the working
+By default, the Flow will attempt to retrieve the Executors' source files and YAML config files from the working
 directory and other paths set in the `PATH` environment variable.
-If your Executor's source files and yaml config is
+If your Executor's source files and YAML config is
 located elsewhere, you can specify the locations to be used in order to retrieve it using the parameter
 `extra_search_paths`.